 Bottom line: Is AdBlock good?

-AdBlock Free is okay and AdBlock Premium is better, but both products only excel at blocking your standard ads.
-If you’re looking for a blocker with strong tracker blocking capabilities and a variety of features, there are better options.
+AdBlock offers an okay free ad blocker, but AdBlock Premium is better.
+However, both products excel only at blocking standard ads.
+If you’re looking for a blocker with strong tracker blocking capabilities and a variety of features, there are better options, such as Total Adblock.

 While this is a perfectly acceptable program, if you want the best ad blocker, you can find ones that block YouTube ads as well as stop online trackers.